GoogleChrome/web.dev/src/site/content/en/learn/pwa/tools-and-debug/index.md

 ### Web app manifest tools

-Chromium DevTools has a section for Web App Manifest and installability criteria under `Application` > `Manifest`.
-In this section, you can check whether the manifest has loaded correctly, the manifest's values, how the icons look, the [app id](https://web.dev/learn/pwa/web-app-manifest/#basic-fields), and a quick checker for [maskable icons](https://web.dev/learn/pwa/web-app-manifest/#maskable-icons).
+Chromium DevTools has a section for Web App Manifest and installability criteria under `Application`, `Manifest`.
+In this section, you can check whether the manifest has loaded correctly, the manifest's values, how the icons look, the [app id](/learn/pwa/web-app-manifest/#basic-fields), and a quick checker for [maskable icons](/learn/pwa/web-app-manifest/#maskable-icons).

-Warnings and errors around [installability criteria](https://web.dev/learn/pwa/installation/#installation-criteria) issues are also shown in this section.
+Warnings and errors around [installability criteria](/learn/pwa/installation/#installation-criteria) issues are also shown in this section.

 {% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/uBOt9BBbF15lX7Cxju6t.png", alt="Debugging Web App Manifest in Chromium DevTools.", width="800", height="713" %}